senx/warp10-module-template/HOWTO.md

 If you intend to reference your extension in WarpFleet, you need to publish it on a Maven repository.

-The `build.gradle` included in this template contains the definition of two Maven publications, `stdjar` and `uberjar` which will publish your extension either as a simple `.jar` with dependencies listed in the accompanying `.pom` file, or as an ûber jar with no external dependencies.
+The `build.gradle` included in this template contains the definition of a Maven publication `module` which will publish your extension either as a simple `.jar` with dependencies listed in the accompanying `.pom` file, or as an ûber jar with no external dependencies.

 ## Publishing to a maven repository

-The `publish` task will publish the `stdjar` or `uberjar` (if `-Duberjar` is specified) publications to the declared maven repository (defaults to the local one).
+The `publish` task will publish the standard jar or `uberjar` (if `-Duberjar` is specified) publications to the declared maven repository (defaults to the local one).

 To use a specific repo, add it to the `publishing` section in the `build.gradle` file.
-The syntax is describe [here](https://docs.gradle.org/current/userguide/publishing_maven.html#publishing_maven:repositories).
+The syntax is described [here](https://docs.gradle.org/current/userguide/publishing_maven.html#publishing_maven:repositories).

-## Publishing on bintray
+## Publishing to Maven Central via Sonatype OSSRH

-The `build.gradle` contains a task to publish the jars on [bintray](), simply execute
+The `build.gradle` contains a task to publish the jars on Maven Central, simply execute

 ```
-./gradlew bintrayUpload
+./gradlew publishToSonatype closeAndReleaseStagingRepository
 ```

 for uploading the simple jar, or

 ```
-./gradlew -Duberjar bintrayUpload
+./gradlew -Duberjar publishToSonatype closeAndReleaseStagingRepository
 ```

 to upload the über jar.

-Bintray user, API key and optional organization must be specified in a `gradle.properties`.
-Please refer to the beginning of the `build.gradle` file to learn what properties should be defined.
+You need to set your Nexus credentials with `sonatypeUsername` and `sonatypePassword` properties.
+You need also to provide your gpg key with `signing.gnupg.keyName`